zakaseb/YoloS3DN/README.md

-# Visual 3D Detection Package:
+# YoloS3DN: Towards Low-Latency ViT-Powered Stereo 3D Object Detection.

+## Abstract:

+Stereo 3D Object Detection has been an ever-growing challenge in the field of Computer Vision, specifically because of its role in deploying Autonomous Driving solutions that are computationally lightweight, fast, and accurate.
+This task is particularly challenging for models that utilize point cloud for their disparity estimation for depth 3D reconstruction.
+Moreover, Vision Transformers have recently started outperforming CNNs in image classification tasks, all whilst consuming fewer resources with fewer parameters and FLOPs.
+To this end, YoloS3DN is proposed, a lightweight, real-time capable iteration of YoloStereo3D with a Vision Transformer backbone inspired from EdgeNeXt.
+This network scales back into the 2D object detection while reinforcing them with stereo features.
+This model was trained on a single NVIDIA RTX 3090 GPU on the KITTI Stereo Dataset and validated on the 3D Object Detection Benchmark of 2017.
+Ablation and comparative experiments display experimental, comparative, and qualitative results with superior performance in inference speed and state-of-the-art comparable performance in accuracy.
+The advancements in this field push innovation towards Stereo-based Object detection in real-time and real-world autonomous driving and Robotics solutions.

+## Method Architecture:

+This method is inspired from YoloStereo3D by Liu et al, and EdgeNeXt by Maaz et al. The paper will be made available upon acceptance of publication.
+The architecture is found below:

 This repo aims to provide flexible and reproducible visual 3D detection on KITTI dataset.
 We expect scripts starting from the current directory, and treat ./visualDet3D as a package that we could modify and test directly instead of a library.
 Several useful scripts are provided in the main directory for easy usage.

 We believe that visual tasks are interconnected, so we make this library extensible to more experiments.
-The package uses registry to register datasets, models, processing functions and more, allowing easy inserting of new tasks/models while not interfere with the existing ones.
+The package uses registry to register datasets, models, processing functions and more, allowing easy inserting of new tasks/mlOW odels while not interfere with the existing ones.

 ## Related Paper: